Italian Social Republic: Army

 Smaller units like the Black Brigades (Brigate nere) led by Alessandro Pavolini and the Decima Flottiglia MAS led by Junio Valerio Borghese (called "principe nero", the Black Prince) fought for the RSI during its entire existence.
 The Germans were satisfied if these units were able to participate in anti-partisan activities.
-While varying in their effectiveness, some of these units surpassed expectations.

-In March 1944, the bulk of the 1st Italian volunteers Storm Brigade were sent to the Anzio beachhead where they fought alongside their German allies, receiving favourable reports and taking heavy losses.
+In March 1944, the bulk of the 1st Italian volunteers Storm Brigade were sent to the Anzio beachhead, where they fought alongside their German allies, receiving favourable reports and taking heavy losses.
 In recognition of their performance, Heinrich Himmler declared the unit to be fully integrated into the Waffen SS.

 On 16 October 1943, the Rastenburg Protocol was signed with Nazi Germany and the RSI was allowed to raise division-sized military formations.
-This protocol allowed Marshal Rodolfo Graziani to raise four RSI divisions totalling 52,000 men.
+This protocol allowed Marshal Rodolfo Graziani to raise four RSI divisions totaling 52,000 men.
 In July 1944, the first of these divisions completed training and was sent to the front.

 Recruiting military forces was difficult for the RSI as most of the Italian Army had been interned by German forces in 1943, many military-aged Italians had been conscripted into forced labour in Germany and few wanted to participate in the war.
-The RSI became so desperate for soldiers that it granted convicts freedom if they would join the army and the sentence of death was imposed on anyone who opposed being conscripted.
+The RSI became so desperate for soldiers that it granted convicts freedom if they would join the army and imposed a sentence of death on anyone who opposed being conscripted.
 Autonomous military forces in the RSI also fought against the Allies including the notorious Decima Flottiglia MAS of Prince Junio Valerio Borghese.
 Borghese held no allegiance to Mussolini and even suggested that he would take him prisoner if he could.

 During the winter of 1944–1945, armed Italians were on both sides of the Gothic Line.
 On the Allied side were four Italian groups of volunteers from the old Italian army.
 These Italian volunteers were equipped and trained by the British.
 On the Axis side were four RSI divisions.
-Three of the RSI divisions, the 2nd Italian "Littorio" Infantry Division, the 3rd Italian "San Marco" Marine Division and the 4th Italian Monterosa Alpini Division were allocated to the LXXXXVII "Liguria" Army under Graziani and were placed to guard the western flank of the Gothic Line facing France.
+Three of the RSI divisions, the 2nd Grenadier Division "Littorio", the 3rd Italian "San Marco" Marine Division and the 4th Italian Monterosa Alpini Division were allocated to the LXXXXVII "Liguria" Army under Graziani and were placed to guard the western flank of the Gothic Line facing France.
 The fourth RSI division, the 1st Italian "Italia" Infantry Division, was attached to the German 14th Army in a sector of the Apennine Mountains thought least likely to be attacked.